Some Stories

 This very common problem comes from a lack of inner stability.
 Basically, the skeleton is not supported enough.
 Leading to imbalance.
 As a result, we compensate with an excess of external force.

-Consequences: lack of amplitude and fluidity in movements.
+Consequences: lack of range of motion and fluidity in movements.

-You can use a scale of zero to ten to assess your strength.
+You can use a scale from zero to ten to gauge the intensity of your force.

 Emilie